-Repurposing and upcycling can save you money and save the environment too.
+Repurposing and Upcycling can save you money and we all know the joy it brings.

 This Native American Proverb “We do not inherit the Earth from our ancestors; we borrow it from our children,” sums our environment threatening lifestyle and how we must not take our planet for granted.

 Using old clothes: Old clothes can be reused/repurposed or upcycled in multiple ways.
 I often keep old bed sheets, curtains, etc. to be turned into cloth bags.
 For past 3 years, on my son’s birthday I get these cloth bags made locally and give return gifts in them.

 7 Eco-friendly switches one can make in their daily life.

 Firstly let’s understand what eco-friendly is, Eco-friendly means something that is friendly to our mother earth, something that doesn’t harm the environment.